-The sculptural installation Liquid Properties, realised in collaboration with Marjolijn Dijkman, consist of hand blown glass objects in a variety of shapes reminiscing of lab equipment glassware, buoys, ecospheres and water lenses.
-The glass objects are containers for samples of water taken from various sources, and are held by a meandering metal framework in a laboratory like set-up.
-Each of the containers have one or more lenses integrated in the glass body, slightly magnifying the organisms, particles and pollutants inside.
+The sculptural installation Liquid Properties, realised in collaboration with Marjolijn Dijkman, consist of glass objects in a variety of shapes reminiscing of lab equipment glassware, buoys, ecospheres and water lenses.
+The glass spheres are containers for samples of water taken from various sources, and are held by a meandering metal framework.
+Each of the spheres have one or more lenses integrated in the glass body, slightly magnifying the organisms, particles and pollutants inside.

-Studied up close, the glass objects are isolated ecosystems, also known as ecospheres.
+Studied up close, each glass sphere is an isolated ecosystems.
 As a total installation, they might remind of models within a taxonomic structure, or even globes within a planetary system.

-The ecosystems in the glass containers are changing over time, displaying natural processes where some organisms will thrive, others will not; some will be clear, others dense.
-Some might be taken over by bacteria, others may see algae growth, or perhaps the reproduction processes of creatures like tiny worms or shrimps.
+The ecosystems in the glass spheres are changing over time, displaying natural processes where some organisms will thrive, others will not; some will be clear, others dense.
+Some might be taken over by bacteria, others may see algae growth, or perhaps the reproduction processes of creatures like tiny worms or shrimp.

 Glassblowing: Vidar Koksvik

 Assistants, glassblowing: Tanja Burkhardt, Ida Louise Dybdal and Peter Theodorsen